sanam1060/professional-readme-generator/README.md

 ## **_Usage_**

 ## **_Installation_**
-1. Clone the repo and run it from the command line
+1. Clone the repository
 2. Change the working directory to ```Develop/```
-3. Install package.json with the required dependecies
+3. Install package.json with the required dependecies.
+If you need any help, watch this [video](https://heynode.com/tutorial/create-packagejson-file/#:~:text=The%20easiest%20way%20to%20create,file%20in%20the%20current%20directory.)
 4. Download Inquirer.js
 5. Run ```index.js``` to launch the app